microsoft/pxt/docs/monaco-editor.md

 ### Quick Info

-Hovering over namespaces, functions and function parameters will show useful information describing the purposes of the function, namespace, or paramteter.
+Hovering over namespaces, functions and function parameters will show useful information describing the purposes of the function, namespace, or parameter.

 ![](/static/images/monaco-quick-info.png)